 If you do get a bit stir crazy staying in one spot then there are lots of day tours leaving Naxos town each morning.

-This post contains affiliate links, if you book via these links we may make a small commission at no extra cost to you.
-We do not recommend tours we would not take ourselves.
+This post contains affiliate links if you book via these links we may make a small commission at no extra cost to you.
+We do not recommend tours or accommodation we would not use ourselves.

 If you don’t want to rent a car or would like to learn more about the island then these bus tours are great.
 We did one of these and really enjoyed the time we spent with our guide and the day covered lots of ground.